 What is a hazard?

-A hazard is any risk of harm to your health or safety because of a problem in your home, for example, because of how the property was built or because of repairs that haven't been done.
+A hazard is any risk of harm to your physical health, mental health or safety caused by a problem in your home.
+This could be because of how the property was built or because of repairs that haven't been done.

 Examples of hazards could include: